aws/aws-fpga/SDAccel/docs/On_Premises_Development_Steps.md

 Before going through the steps described in this document, the user should have completed at least once the steps described in the [AWS SDAccel README] in the cloud.
 After completing the README steps, you will be familiar with the developer environment and will be ready to setup your own environment.

 ## Requirements
-* The supported Operating Systems for SDaccel On-premises development are:
+* SDAccel is supported on the following 64-bit Linux Operating Systems only:
+   * 2018.2
-   * Red Hat Enterprise Workstation/Server 7.2 and 7.3 (64-bit)
+      * Red Hat Enterprise Linux 7.3, 7.4
+      * CentOS 7.3, 7.4
+      * Ubuntu Linux 16.04.3 LTS (Linux kernel 4.4.0)
+      * More information can be found at https://www.xilinx.com/support/documentation/sw_manuals/xilinx2018_2/ug1238-sdx-rnil.pdf
+   * 2017.4
-   * Red Hat Enterprise Workstation 6.7 and 6.8 (64-bit)
+      * Red Hat Enterprise Linux 6.9, 7.3
-   * CentOS 6.8, CentOS 7.3 (64-bit)
+      * CentOS 6.9, 7.3
-   * Ubuntu Linux 16.04.1 LTS (64-bit)
+      * Ubuntu Linux 16.04
+      * More information can be found at https://www.xilinx.com/support/documentation/sw_manuals/xilinx2017_4/ug1238-sdx-rnil.pdf
 * gcc5.x or later is required to compile your OpenCL host code in order to use C++14 features (cl2.hpp).
    * It is recommended that you use the Xilinx xcpp g++ wrapper to compile your host code.
    * xcpp simply uses system g++ if it is gcc5.x or later, otherwise it uses the g++ provided by SDAccel.